forhadahmed/mathematica/README.md

 ###### Notes:

-* Tested with Apache/PHP on Windows - no major issues.
+* Tested with Mathematica 8 on Windows - no major issues.
 Linux has some issues with graphics but mostly works.
 * **Evaluated expressions are independent** - you cannot use a value assigned in a previous expression